What is a Consent Order?

 A pension attachment order is a type of Financial Order made in divorce or dissolution proceedings.
 It is an Order that requires a percentage of a pension to be paid on retirement each month or each year to the other person.

-If you need advice about a pension attachment order, or to organise an initial free no obligation consultation, please telephone 01928 735333 and ask to speak with the family department.
+If you need advice about a pension attachment order, or to organise an initial no obligation call, please telephone 01928 735333 and ask to speak with the family department.

 What is Judicial Separation?